LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/candidateQuiz.rst

    Your Answer: trajectory
    Correct Answer: Trajectory

-   5) What is the minimum crew size for the International Space Station (ISS)?
+   5) What is the minimum crew size for the ISS?
    Your Answer: 10
    Correct Answer: 3